Buckle is the Belte programming language compiler.

 Displays additional information about the compilation process, such as file targets, compilation time, compiler version, etc. The user of the compiler does not need to know this information to properly use the compiler.
 This option is typically used for debugging.

 The –noout option overrides –verbose, meaning that no information will be logged if both options are used.
-The –verbose option will automatically set the diagnostic reporting severity level to all, the warning level to max, and will also display timing information.
+The –verbose option will automatically set the diagnostic reporting severity level to all, the warning level to 2 (unless explicitly set higher), and will also display timing information.

 Specifies the path the –verbose mode will dump files.
-Defaults to the path Buckle was called on.
+Defaults to the working directory.

 There is no setup required.
 No command-line arguments are needed apart from the files to run.